top of page

 He joined in 2009 after retiring from the FSA, where he had been a senior civil servant in the meat area since the Agency’s formation in 2000.
 During that time he was responsible for negotiating the EU Regulations concerning meat hygiene in Brussels, and as a result has an in depth knowledge of those Regulations.

-He is also particularly interested in the Official Control Regulations, especially those concerning charging.
+He is also particularly interested in the Official Controls Regulation, especially those concerning charging.
 He is happy to assist any member who believes they are being overcharged by the FSA.

 Craig Kirby